bahrus/pdpu/README.md

 3)  You can  specify multiple properties that need setting on the same element, more compactly (tested).
 4)  You can observe attribute changes, in lieu of listening for an event (tested).
 5)  You can copy all properties of the source to the target if you specify to="{.:.}" (tested).
+6)  Autogenerate custom element that can do pipeline processing.

-p-d, p-u and p-d-x, when combined into a single file, totals ~3.0KB minified and gzipped.
+p-d, p-u and p-d-x, when combined into a single file, totals ~3.3KB minified and gzipped.

-When p-destal is added, the total is 3.2 kb minified and gzipped.
+When p-destal is added, the total is ~3.4 kb minified and gzipped.

 ##  Differences to other "frameworks"